aleccedwards/qest-na/README.md

 ```

 The script should take less than 10 minutes to run.
-This will generate 7 figures in the folder 'experiments/nl2', four pdfs of the abstractions and three ps files of the flowpipes.
+This will generate 7 figures in the folder 'experiments/nl2', four pdfs of the model abstractions and three postscript (ps) files of the flowpipes.

 ### Error Refinement